empyreanx/godot-snapshot-interpolation-demo/README.md

 The client uses an interpolated buffer to ensure animation remains smooth even in the face of bad network conditions..

+To start a dedicated server with the headless version of Godot type, "godotserver -s server.gd -server"

 ## Todo:
-* Configuration file
-* Add dedicated server script
 * Implement simple delta compression
 * Implement name-id cache
+* Fix bugs
 * More user-interface controls
-* Fix bugs
 * Write UDP version (based on EnhancedPacketPeer)

 ##Known Bugs: